nearform/orion/packages/hasura/README.md

 ## Manually squashing migrations

-Tracking each change in the DB can lead to a of pollution in the migrations.
-Also consider that [enums require special attention]() it may be necessary to manually "squash" the migrations into minimum set of the migrations.
+Tracking each change in the DB can lead to a lot of pollution in the migrations.
+Also consider that [enums require special attention](https://github.com/hasura/graphql-engine/issues/2817) require special consideration.
+It may be necessary to manually "squash" the migrations into minimum set of the migrations.
 This section documents that procedure.

-1. Delete the directories in the `./migrations` directory of migrations that will be replaced.
+1. Delete the sub-directories in `./migrations` of the migrations that will be replaced (probably all of them).
 1. Export the SQL schema and Hasura metadata in 2 separate migrations:
    ```bash
    yarn migrate create init_sql --sql-from-server